JuanOlaya/OOP/README.md

 </p>

 #### Coding Challenge 2:
-Multiple instances of the Class Node showing a network
+Multiple instances of the Class Node showing a dynamic network

 <p align="center">
   <a>